TheLocust3/reader/README.md

 `make cluster-deploy VERSION=???`

 ## To-Do
- - Fix intermittent UI delete weirdness where article will be removed from board but remain in the UI until refresh
  - Don't show empty add to board menu
  - Prevent overwriting existing feeds
    - need to normalize feed source urls (so that different forms of URL are equal to eachother)